ijchen/icelang/docs/Guidebook.md

 [Declarations](https://en.wikipedia.org/wiki/Declaration_(computer_programming))
 establish the existence of a new variable or function.
 You will learn more about these different kinds of statements as you progress through this guidebook.
+Empty statements are syntactically valid, but do nothing.

 As an example, here's a simple icelang program that has multiple different expressions, control-flow statements, and declarations: